English Indices of Deprivation 2019

 The information from the Indices of Deprivation helps councils, and other public bodies, identify the most disadvantaged areas so that resources and funding are allocated appropriately.

-Levels of deprivation in the Dover district from the Indices of Deprivation 2015
+Levels of deprivation in the Dover district from the Indices of Deprivation 2019 - coming soon

-Links to further information about the Indices of Deprivation 2015
+Links to further information about the Indices of Deprivation 2019 - coming soon

 An economic, social and environmental profile of the district